20 beautiful reasons to visit Montenegro

 The town will feature more than a thousand homes, villas and townhouses, two marinas, seven hotels, championship golf course and a host of recreational and medical facilities.

-Most highly anticipated, the brand new Chedi Luštica Bay will be the largest five-star luxury hotel in Boka Bay, set to open in 2018.
+Open since 2018, the Chedi Luštica Bay is the largest five-star luxury hotel in Boka Bay.
 The Asia and Far East established hotel group, synonymous with chic, luxurious, design-led style, is set to raise the hotel standards in Montenegro.
-Tip: Another luxury five-stary hotel set to raise the bar is the One & Only Portonovi.
-Elegantly positioned at the entrance to Boka Bay, this is set to be a haven of nature and luxury, with a pool stretching into the Adriatic coastline.
+Tip: Another luxury five-star hotel raising the bar is the One & Only Portonovi.
+Elegantly positioned at the entrance to Boka Bay, it's a haven of nature and luxury, with a pool stretching into the Adriatic coastline.

-A nearby state-of-the-art marina and private jet airports will steer in luxury travelers when it opens in 2018.
+A nearby state-of-the-art marina and private jet airports steers in luxury travelers.

 16. Podgorica